santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-dynamic-component.md

 }
 ```

 Let's understand the aboive code most of the code are biolerplate code.
 The only method that is related to dynmaic loading of component is `LoadComponent`.
-Blazor provides a very power
+Blazor provides a very powerfull API `RenderFragment` delegate that reacts to DOM event and build the dom tree.
+In the following code I am finding the component from assembly and then I am adding the component in RenderTree dynamically based on the type selected from the DropDown list

 ```csharp